 It becomes apparent that a few in the group are stuck somewhere below.
 Borodin and Igor go back to help, leaving me atop a mountain ridge in Russia, all by myself.
 I hope they come back.

 Stuffed like hogs, we ride up a never-ending slope into the heavens.
 Visibility decreases rapidly but Borodin leads us through a lunar surface of snow, rock and ice, piloted by his sixth sense of terrain interpretation.
 The line between earth and sky disappears in fog, when a couple of dark objects make their omnipresence known.
-At the peak are several rock formations, somewhat reminiscent of Stonehenge.
+At the peak are natural rock towers known as the Manpupuner Rock Formations, somewhat reminiscent of Stonehenge.
 We celebrate as if we discovered the prehistoric monument for all mankind.